 Dog Birthday Cake with Turkey Meatloaf and Mashed Potato Frosting

-Layering and frosting this cake are optional.
-The recipe below fits two mini-springform pans, as pictured.
+Layering and frosting this cake are optional, but makes this an extra special cake for an extra special birthday treat.
+The recipe below fits two mini springform pans (affiliate link).
 The recipe can be baked in different pans or made into dog-friendly meatballs, if you prefer.

 - Approximately 300g lean ground turkey (or other meat of your preference)